Investors see big oil surge, but physical markets suggest caution

 Increased U.S. competition has dented sales of oil from Nigeria and Azerbaijan, which produce similar quality oil and compete for buyers in Europe and Latin America.

 Physical prices have sunk even as benchmarks on which they are based stay buoyant.
-The strength of Brent crude, now trading at nearly $7 above U.S. futures, and $4 above Dubai, has made it hard to find buyers for grades priced off Brent.
+The strength of Brent crude, now trading at nearly $7 above U.S. futures WTCLc1-LCOc1, and $4 above Dubai, DUB-EFS-1M has made it hard to find buyers for grades priced off Brent.

-Russian Urals hit a seven-year discount against dated Brent while Kazakh CPC Blend crashed to its weakest since mid-2012 this month.
+Russian Urals hit a seven-year discount against dated Brent BFO-URL-NWE while Kazakh CPC Blend BFO-CPC crashed to its weakest since mid-2012 this month.

 Separately, shipments of West African crude to Asia hit a five-month low in April due to a backlog at Chinese ports.

-Clogged pipelines have hit key U.S. oil grades, including in west Texas, where the discount to U.S. crude is near its widest in three years.
+Clogged pipelines have hit key U.S. oil grades, including in west Texas WTC-WTM WTC-WTS, where the discount to U.S. crude is near its widest in three years.

 Some are confident the world’s refineries will gobble up these barrels when they finish seasonal maintenance.
 About 10 percent of China’s refining capacity is expected to be offline through June.